jonsimonsen/webaoa/README.md

 -Reordered the functions to have them grouped in a more intuitive way.

 v0.72: Unclear agenda.
 Probably more cleanup.
+-Fixed some newly discovered bugs caused by not knowing exactly how forEach() works.
+Now using every() instead if there is a chance that there are elements that doesn't need to be processed.

+v0.73: More of the same as for 0.72.
 -Under development...